jonesmedia/stratum-mining-pub/README.md

 This fork is still a work in progress - once complete, full details will be posted and a link will be shared.

+This fork should support bitcoin and most alt-coins including crypt-based coins like litecoin.
+After that is the main reason it is being forked

 Contact:
 -------
 This pool implementation is provided by http://www.viperausmedia.com.au.
 You can contact